Child Friendly City

 Families experience problems from time to time and sometimes need support from agencies in order to meet their children’s needs.
 A Family Group Conference is a way of providing families with an opportunity to get together to make the best plan for their children, with support from these agencies.
 It is a meeting that can include the whole family and any friends involved in a child’s life.
 A Family Group Conference uses the family’s own skills, strengths and personal knowledge to resolve difficulties.
 Using the family’s own expertise and ensuring their involvement in the planning of the Family Group Conference, means that it is a tool that can be effectively used by diverse communities to make safe and culturally sensitive plans for children.
 In Leeds we have invested in developing our Family Group Conferencing Service and continue to do so, having seen a transformation in the way families and partners have worked together when using the conferencing tool.

-The Children and Young People’s Plan 2011-2015 in documents shows our most recent performance indicators and outcomes
+The Children and Young People’s Plan 2011-2015, available from the Documents section, shows our most recent performance indicators and outcomes.